Our Priests and Deacon

 Dear Parish Family and Friends,

 Thank you for taking a bit of your time to visit our Ss.
 Francis & Clare of Assisi Parish website.
-As you click on various pages, I hope you will be able to find just the right information, photograph or news that you would like to see.
+As you click on various pages, I hope you will be able to find just the right information, photographs or news that you would like to see.

 Please enjoy our website offerings, and we hope to see you at Mass!